Amy Day

 Contributor

 Kaycee is practically a Pensacola native and is also a proud first-born generation Filipino American.
 In 2012, Kaycee married her college sweetheart, Daniel.
-They now have two girls, ages 3 and (almost) 5, and an 8-year-old boxer named Carl.
-As a family, they enjoy trips to the beach, Christmas lights drive-thrus, Chick-fil-A, and finding new places to explore.
-In her spare time, Kaycee enjoys watching Hallmark movies, HGTV, or Friends.
-You can also find her nerding about the enneagram, podcasting about "When Calls the Heart" or "Signed Sealed Delivered," and writing for her blog: www.kayceesimpson.com.
+They now have two girls, ages 6 and 8, and an 10-year-old boxer named Carl.
+As a family, they enjoy trips to the pool, eating Chick-fil-A and Chipotle, and all things Christmas.
+In her spare time, Kaycee enjoys playing the piano, creative projects, watching Hallmark movies, nerding about the enneagram, or podcasting on Deliver Me a Podcast.
+Occasionally, you may also catch her writing for her blog: www.kayceesimpson.com.
+Follow her on Instagram and Twitter: @kaycee__simpson.

 Kelsei Frazier